rickwassing/cicada-develop/docs/overview-method.rst

 The general procedures
 ======================

-Importing an actigraphy recording
+Importing an Actigraphy recording
 ---------------------------------

-While Cicada can process Raw Data from various wearable devices, it requires an actigraphy recording as the basis of it all.
-So, the first thing we need to do is import an actigraphy recording. *For advanced users, the Raw Data are stored as variables of class* ``timeseries``.
+While Cicada can process Raw Data from various wearable devices, it requires an Actigraphy recording as the basis of it all.
+So, the first thing we need to do is import an Actigraphy recording. *For advanced users, the Raw Data are stored as variables of class* ``timeseries``.

 .. note::

-    The only actigraph that is currently supported in Cicada is the 'ActivInsight GeneActiv'.
+    The only Actigraph that is currently supported in Cicada is the 'ActivInsight GeneActiv'.
 This is because I only had access to data from this device.
-Please, if you have raw data from another actigraph, send me a de-identified copy so I can implement an import function for that device.
+Please, if you have raw data from another Actigraph, send me a de-identified copy so I can implement an import function for that device.
 Most appreciated.

-**To import an actigraphy recording,**
+**To import an Actigraphy recording,**

 - click ``File`` > ``Import Actigraphy`` > and select your device type of choice.